The 3-year cap

 You still need to apply to the HSE to appoint a family successor through the scheme.

-Do this even if you have legally transferred your farm or business to your successor in the 5 years before your first application or at any time after your first application.
+Do this even if you have transferred your farm or business to your successor in the 5 years before your first application or at any time after your first application.

-Farm or business must be actively worked
+Proving your farm or business is actively worked

 The farm or business must have been actively worked by either you, your partner or your family successor for at least 3 of the last 5 years.